-Saturday marks the start of the Lunar New Year, also known as Chinese New Year or Spring Festival, China's biggest holiday.
+Friday marks the start of the Lunar New Year, also known in China as the Chinese New Year or Spring Festival, China’s biggest holiday.

-During this time, the world's largest human migration will take place as hundreds of millions of people make their way to celebrate with family in China.
-The holiday is also celebrated by millions of people of Chinese decent all over the world, including in the U.S.
+During normal times, the world’s largest human migration would take place as hundreds of millions of people make their way to celebrate with family in China.
+Things will undoubtedly look different this year, because of the ongoing pandemic.
+Nonetheless, the holiday will still be celebrated in the world’s most populous nation and by millions of people of Chinese descent all over the world.

 Here’s what you need to know about the Chinese New Year.

-This year, Chinese New Year begins on Saturday, Jan.
-25. Officially, the holiday runs for three days, but unofficially it is celebrated over the course of two weeks.
-Chinese New Year follows the lunar calendar, so the exact dates change every year, but it usually occurs in late January or February, around the new moon closest to the beginning of spring.
+This year, Lunar New Year begins on Friday, Feb.
+12. Officially, the holiday runs for three days, but unofficially it is celebrated over the course of two weeks.
+It follows the lunar calendar, so the exact dates change every year, but it usually occurs in late January or February, around the new moon closest to the beginning of spring.

-Chinese New Year is a centuries-old festival that celebrates the new year according to the Chinese calendar.
-The holiday was born out the myth of Nian (also the Chinese word for “year”), a beast that would appear every New Year's Eve and attack villagers.
+Chinese New Year is a centuries-old festival.
+The holiday was born out the myth of Nian (also the Chinese word for “year”), a beast that would appear every New Year’s Eve and attack villagers.
 Legend has it that to scare away the beast, the villagers would put up red banners and explode firecrackers and bang drums.

-Chinese New Year celebrations are not limited to China.
-The Lunar New Year is celebrated all over the world.
 In East and Southeast Asia, Brunei, Indonesia, Laos, Malaysia, North Korea, Singapore, South Korea and Vietnam put on festivities.
-During South Korea's Lunar New Year, which is called "Seollal," Koreans will don traditional garb call Hanbok and play a traditional board game called Yunnori.
-During Vietnam's "Tet Nguyen Dan," Vietnamese clean their homes to get rid of bad luck and eat banh chung, a sweet sticky rice.
+During South Korea’s Lunar New Year, which is called “Seollal,” Koreans will don traditional garb call hanbok and play a traditional board game called yunnori.
+During Vietnam’s “Tet Nguyen Dan” festival, people clean their homes to get rid of bad luck and eat banh chung, a sweet sticky rice.
 Traditions and customs vary by country, but across the board the holiday centers on reuniting with family and honoring ancestors.